-Business travel management is a complicated dance of flights, hotels, meals, and managing business travel costs in between meetings from short cab rides and coffees to steak dinners and entertainment with a dozen clients in a foreign city.
+Business travel management is a complicated dance of flights, hotels, meals, and managing business travel costs in between meetings—from short cab rides and coffees to steak dinners and entertainment with dozens of clients in a foreign city.

 While larger costs can be easier to set within a well-tailored corporate travel policy, few elements are as nuanced and distinct as per diem.